vidister/gimp-web/content/about/meta/markdown.md

 ## Horizontal Rule

-A horizontal rule tag `<hr />` can be inserted by simply using three or more hyphens, asterisks, or underscores on a line by themshelves:
+A horizontal rule tag `<hr />` can be inserted by simply using three or more hyphens, asterisks, or underscores on a line by themselves:

     * * *
     ***